-7. If you are installing a new inverter continue with the procedure.
-Turn over the inverter as shown.
-Using your fingers or a flat-blade screwdriver, carefully remove the gray plastic inverter cover by gently prying the tabs (circled below) away from the board.
-Set the plastic cover aside.
+16. Turn over the inverter.
+Using a flatblade screwdriver, remove the gray plastic inverter cover from the inverter.
+Pry the tabs (circled below) away from the board.
+Remove the board from the plastic cover.

-8. This cover will be attached to the replacement inverter board.
+17. Set the plastic cover aside.
+Note: This cover will be placed on the replacement inverter board.

-9. Return the inverter board to Apple in the packaging provided.
+18. Return just the inverter board to Apple in the packaging provided.